A Season for Landscaping, Digging…and Dialing 811

 As flowers bloom and trees fill with leaves, it’s the perfect time to start a landscaping project.
-But before you start digging, make sure to call 811 to find out where utility lines run on your property.
-Homeowners often make risky assumptions about whether they need to get their utility lines marked, but every digging job requires a call–even small projects like planting trees or shrubs.
+However, it’s critical to call 811 before you dig to find out where underground utility lines run on your property.
+Homeowners often make risky assumptions about whether they need to get these lines marked, but every digging job requires a call–even small projects like planting trees or shrubs.

-The depth of utility lines varies, and there could be multiple utility structures buried in common areas, so choosing not to ‘call before you dig’ can turn your spring project into an outright disaster.
+The depth of underground utility lines varies and there could be multiple utility structures buried in common areas; choosing not to call 811 before you dig, then, can turn your spring project into an outright disaster.
 Even seemingly small amounts of damage to underground utility lines can cause severe, multiple and costly unintended consequences: disruption of service to an entire area, injury to you or those around you or potential fines and repair costs out of your pocket.
 That’s right: If you don’t call 811 before you dig and cause damage to underground utility lines or other utility structures, you could be held personally financially liable for all related damages and power outages.

-Why not just play it safe and call 811 before every digging job?
-It’s FREE to have underground utility lines marked and it helps prevent undesired consequences by showing you what’s below-and where NOT to dig.
+Why not just play it safe and call 811 before you dig—every time?
+It’s FREE to have underground lines marked and it helps prevent undesired consequences by showing you what’s below and where NOT to dig.

-1. Call 811 a few days before digging, and your call will be routed
+- Call 811 a few days before digging and your call will be routed

 to your local One Call center.

-2. Tell the operator where you’re planning to dig and what type of work you will be doing, and they will notify the affected local utilities of your location and your intent to dig.
+2. Tell the operator where you’re planning to dig and what type of work you’ll be doing.
+They will notify the affected local utilities of your location and your intent to dig.

-Then you can proceed with your project, knowing you’re in the clear!
+You can then proceed with your project knowing you’re in the clear!

 Never assume you know the location or depth of underground utility lines.